Warrior (comics): The Spiral Path

+for 'Best Limited Series' at the 1986 Kirby Awards.
+The story teased a possible continuation, with the title given as The Silver Circle, but this never materialized.

 The Legend of Prester John

 A retelling of the story of the legendary Christian king (and not to be confused with the Marvel Comics character of the same name) by Steve Parkhouse and John Bolton.
 While the strip appeared in Warrior #1 it then disappeared until #11, due to what Skinn's editorial called a "catalogue of ill-luck"; the story was now drawn by John Stokes.
 However, after #12 it would again disappear for good.

 The Madman

 Created, written and initially drawn by Paul Neary.
 The story concerned the mental journey of Martin Schiller, a catatonic mental patient.
 The strip debuted in Warrior #2 and ran in #3-5 & #7.
 As Neary's workload at Marvel UK increased Austin took over art duties from #5.
 After the planned conclusion failed to arrive for publication in Warrior #8 it was simply abandoned - Skinn would later say Neary "went off the radar in the West Country".